drBenway/pixi-vn-wiki/start/stored-classes.md

 # Storage Classes

-Pixi’VN provides a abstract class `StoredClassModel` that you can use to create classes that can be saved and loaded from the game storage.
+Pixi'VN provides an abstract class `StoredClassModel` that you can use to create classes with properties saved in the game storage.

 ## Storage key